Aliases: OATP-1, Oatp1, Slc21a1, Slc21a3

 Gene name: Solute carrier organic anion transporter, family member 1a1 (Slco1a1)

-rOatp1a1, a sodium-independent bile salt and organic anion transporter, is most abundant in the liver and the kidney, and its substrate range largely overlaps with rOatp1a4 and hOATP1A2. rOatp1a1 has been shown to transport endogenous substances like bile salts, hormones, hormone conjugates, and peptides, and it is thought to be involved in the disposition of drugs and environmental toxins. rOatp1a1 levels are sex- and age-dependent, and react to drug exposure and oxidative stress.
+rOatp1a1, a sodium-independent bile salt and organic anion transporter, is most abundant in the liver and the kidney, and its substrate range largely overlaps with rOatp1a4 and hOATP1A2. rOatp1a1 has been shown to transport endogenous substances like bile salts, hormones, hormone conjugates, and peptides, and it is thought to be involved in the disposition of drugs and environmental toxins. rOatp1a1 levels are sex- and age-dependent, and react to the diet, drug exposure, and oxidative stress.

 In a Northern blot screen, strongest hybridization signals of rOatp1a1 mRNA were seen in the liver and kidney, with lower signals detected in various organs such as the brain, lung, skeletal muscle, and proximal colon, where the probe was assumed to recognize other Oatp transporters . rOatp1a1 was localized to the apical plasma membrane in kidney proximal tubule cells and in the choroid plexus .
 In hepatocytes, on the other hand, Oatp1a1 was localized basolaterally.
 Tissue-dependent membrane domain localization may be explained by differences in processing and trafficking [2, 4].